UPPMAX/UPPMAX-documentation/docs/getting_started/project_apply_pelle.md

 ### 12. Submit your proposal

-Press the Submitt button on the bottom of the page.
+Press the "Submit the Proposal" button on the bottom of the page.

 ???- question "How does that look like?"